Marviel/resume/README.md

 # What?
-An attempt to condense every piece of me that is relevant to my professional life into one page of text.
+An attempt to condense every nugget that is relevant to my professional life into one page of text.

 ```
 ¯\_(ツ)_/¯